-They are found in northern India, Bengal, and Assam.
+Rosy barbs originate in northern India, in the states of West Bengal and Assam.
 Feral populations are also found in Singapore, Australia, Mexico, Puerto Rico, and Colombia.
 Rosy barbs natively live in lakes and fast-flowing water in subtropical climates.

 Colors and Markings

 Rosy barbs make a great community fish.
 They socialize well with other nonaggressive fish of a similar size that enjoy cooler water.
-Fish including swordtails, gouramis, angels, knifefish, ropefish, paradise fish, danios, tetras, many American cichlids, and other barbs make suitable tankmates.
-Aquarium hobbyists have had success using rosy barbs as a dither fish in cichlid tanks.
-Their bright colors and luminescence attract shy cichlids out of their hiding spots.
-Because rosy barbs are so agile, they can outswim most cichlids of the same size.
+Swordtails, gouramis, angelfish, knifefish, ropefish, paradise fish, danios, tetras, many American cichlids, and other barbs make suitable tankmates.
+Aquarium hobbyists have had success using rosy barbs as a dither fish in cichlid tanks; their brightly colored presence is evidence of a lack of predators nearby which attracts shy cichlids out of their hiding spots.
+Rosy barbs are agile enough to outswim most cichlids of the same size.

 Rosy Barb Habitat and Care

-They tolerate a larger temperature range than most fish, from 64 to 72 F. Because of this, they can be kept as pond fish as well.
-Move them in during the winter, especially in areas that are prone to severe weather.
+They tolerate a lower temperature range than most tropical fish, from 64 to 72 F. Because of this, they can be kept as pond fish as well.
+Move them inside during the winter, especially in areas that are prone to cold weather.

-The rosy barb is moderately easy to breed and becomes sexually mature when they have attained a size of 2.5 inches.
-When selecting a tank for breeding rosy barbs, a 20- or 30-gallon is optimal.
-Rosy barbs will only breed in water a few inches deep, but make sure to raise fry in a bigger tank or their growth may become stunted.
-Allow for plenty of plants in the tank as they offer seclusion as well as a place to lay eggs.
+Rosy barbs are moderately easy to breed and become sexually mature when they have attained a size of 2.5 inches.
+When selecting a breeding tank for rosy barbs, a 20- or 30-gallon aquarium is optimal.
+Rosy barbs will only breed in water that is a few inches deep, but make sure to raise fry in the larger tank or their growth may become stunted.
+Allow for plenty of plants in the tank as they offer seclusion as well as a place on which to lay eggs.

 The eggs will hatch in about 30 hours.
-Free-swimming fry should be fed infusoria, a liquid fry food, or newly hatched baby brine at least three times a day.
-Pay close attention when feeding; uneaten foods can quickly foul the water, and the fry requires clean water to survive.
+Free-swimming fry should be fed infusoria, a liquid fry food, or newly hatched baby brine shrimp at least three times a day.
+Pay close attention when feeding; uneaten foods can quickly foul the water, and these fry require clean water to survive.

-If rosy barbs appeal to you, and you are interested in similar fish for your aquarium, read up on:
+If you are interested in similar fish for your aquarium, check out: